edgedb/edgedb/docs/intro/projects.rst

    ``migrations``, those migrations will be applied against the new instance.

 Every project maps one-to-one to a particular Gel instance.
-From inside a project directory, you can run ``edgedb project info`` to see information about the current project.
+From inside a project directory, you can run :gelcmd:`project info` to see information about the current project.

 .. code-block:: bash